gichimux/password_locker_1.1/README.md

     'ln'    | Logs user in
     'ex'    | Exits the application

-After account creation these shortcodes provided enable more functionality
+Inside the application, these shortcodes enable more functionality

 short code| result expected
 ----------------------------